3.7.2.3

 MEDIUM

-Instead: V is always negative near a mass.
-Only drop the sign if the question asks for 'change in' potential (magnitude).
+Instead: $V$ is always negative near a mass.
+Only drop the sign if the question asks for "change in" potential as a magnitude.
 Keep the negative sign when stating potential at a point.

-Instead: V is always negative near a mass.
-Only drop the sign if the question asks for 'change in' potential (magnitude).
+Instead: $V$ is always negative near a mass.
+Only drop the sign if the question asks for "change in" potential as a magnitude.
 Keep the negative sign when stating potential at a point.